 Government dismiss false news alarm that UPSC exams have been cancelled due to COVID -19

-Uttar Pradesh has become the first state in the country to start pool testing of corona virus samples.
-The move is aimed at speeding up the screening process and also brings down the cost of testing samples.
-State health department has also decided to carry out the audit of any death in state due to COVID-19.
+Uttar Pradesh has become the first state in the country to start pool testing of coronavirus samples.
+The move is aimed at speeding up the screening process and also bringing down the cost of testing samples.
+The state health department has also decided to carry out an audit of any death in the state due to COVID-19.
 The death audit will help in providing better treatment to other COVID-19 patients.
-The Pool testing of corona samples started yesterday and 150 samples were
+The Pool testing of corona samples started yesterday and 150 sampl

 Ways and Means Advances (WMA)